-Our airfield consists of 2 asphalt runways, Runway 06/24 (7070’x200’) is equipped with an Instrument Landing System.
+Airfield consists of two (2) asphalt runways, Runway 06/24 (7070’x200’) is equipped with an Instrument Landing System.
 Runway 18/36 is 6000’ by 150’.

-Private & Charter Aircraft
+Private & Charter Aircraft Services:

-- Jet fuel service provided by ASIG and can be reached by phone at 902-564-8101 or 902-565-7314.
+- Jet fuel service is provided by Menzies.
+Phone 902-564-8101 or 902-565-7314.

-Ground Handling Service
+Ground Handling Service:

-Ground handling service provided by Airconsol Aviation Services and can be reached by phone at 902-565-7313 or 902-567-0872
+Ground handling service is provided by Airconsol Aviation Services.
+Phone 902-565-7313 or 902-567-0872

 Aircraft Rescue & Firefighting (ARFF) Services